serverless/blog/writers-guide.md

 - Use h4 for section headers, and h5 for subsection headers.
 Aka, h2 = h4, h3 = h5.
 We do not have an h4 equivalent, and you should never use h1.
 - Include a header image that is 1200 x 600 px.
 - Never put anything in a quote to emphasize it, or to note an edge case, etc. Instead, write **Note:** and put your note there.
 - Use clear, concise language and short sentences.
 When in doubt, use shorter paragraphs and shorter sentences.
-If you have a sentence that runs three lines long, then try to break it up into two sentences.
+If you have a sentence that runs three lines long, then try to break it up.
 This makes blog posts much easier to read on mobile.
 - Use a conversational tone that’s familiar, but not informal.
 [Here’s a great example](https://serverless.com/blog/2018-serverless-community-survey-huge-growth-usage/).
 - Use contractions (i.e., 'we’re' vs. 'we are').
 - Only 1 space after a period or colon.